aspose-words/Aspose.Words-Documentation/en/reportingservices/getting-started/install-aspose-words-for-reporting-services/installing-on-the-server-manually/_index.md

 - **Microsoft SQL Server 2017** - Report Server is installed in the C:\Program Files\Microsoft SQL Server Reporting Services. directory.
 - **Microsoft SQL Server 2019** - Report Server is installed in the C:\Program Files\Microsoft SQL Server Reporting Services. directory.

 ## Step 2.
-Copy Aspose.Words.ReportingServices.dll to the Report Server directory.
+Copy `Aspose.Words.ReportingServices.dll` to the Report Server directory.

-Aspose.Words.ReportingServices.zip download contains Bin\SSRS2005, Bin\SSRS2008, Bin\SSRS2012, Bin\SSRS2014, Bin\SSRS2016, Bin\SSRS2017 and Bin\SSRS2019 directories with Aspose.Words.ReportingServices.dll for the corresponding Microsoft SQL Server versions.
+Aspose.Words.ReportingServices.zip download contains Bin\SSRS2005, Bin\SSRS2008, Bin\SSRS2012, Bin\SSRS2014, Bin\SSRS2016, Bin\SSRS2017 and Bin\SSRS2019 directories with `Aspose.Words.ReportingServices.dll` for the corresponding Microsoft SQL Server versions.

-Select the appropriate Aspose.Words.ReportingServices.dll and copy it to C:\Program Files\Microsoft SQL Server&#92;&lt;Instance&gt;\Reporting Services\ReportServer\bin folder.
+Select the appropriate `Aspose.Words.ReportingServices.dll` and copy it to C:\Program Files\Microsoft SQL Server&#92;&lt;Instance&gt;\Reporting Services\ReportServer\bin folder.

-Note: In some cases, when you copy the DLL to the ReportServer\bin directory, it might be copied together with explicit NTFS file permissions assigned to it.
-The NTFS permissions might be such that Microsoft SQL Server Reporting Services will be denied access when loading Aspose.Words.ReportingServices.dll and the new export formats will not be available.
+Note: In some cases, when you copy the DLL to the `ReportServer\bin` directory, it might be copied together with explicit NTFS file permissions assigned to it.
+The NTFS permissions might be such that Microsoft SQL Server Reporting Services will be denied access when loading `Aspose.Words.ReportingServices.dll` and the new export formats will not be available.

-To make sure NTFS permissions are correct, right click on Aspose.Words.ReportingServices.dll, click Properties and select the Security tab.
+To make sure NTFS permissions are correct, right click on `Aspose.Words.ReportingServices.dll`, click Properties and select the Security tab.
 Remove any explicitly assigned NTFS permissions and leave only inherited permissions.

 ## Step 3.
 Register Aspose.Words for Reporting Services as a rendering extension.